The Clear Edge

 “Team, here’s what’s happening.

 [Name] gave notice effective [date].
-We have 4 active projects that need coverage.
+We have 4 active projects that need coverage right now.

 Your role:

-[Team member 1]: You’re taking [Project X].
+• [Team member 1]: You’re taking [Project X].
 Here’s the context...
 [3-minute brief].
-I’ll support you daily.
-Questions as they come up.
+I’ll support you directly with whatever you need as it comes up.

-[Team member 2]: You’re taking [Project Y].
+• [Team member 2]: You’re taking [Project Y].
 Here’s what’s happening...
 [3-minute brief].
-You have full authority to make decisions.
+You have full authority to make decisions inside the guardrails we’ll set.

 My role: